LakshayJ17/LakshayJ17/README.md

 # Hello, I'm Lakshay Jain 👋

 Welcome to my GitHub profile!
-I'm passionate about coding and technology, always eager to learn and contribute to the open-source community.
+I'm passionate about coding and technology, always eager to learn

 ## 🚀 About Me